 Passeio das Virtudes

-Another one of the most popular places to watch the sunset in Porto is the Passeio das Virtudes.
+Another one of the best sunset spots in Porto is the Passeio das Virtudes.
 This terrace is totally free to visit and offers one of the more unique views of Porto, because you’ll get to see the Arrábida Bridge stretching over the Douro River.

-Since it’s such a popular sunset spot it can get crowded, especially in summer.
+Since it’s such a popular place to watch the sunset it can get crowded, especially in summer.
 That just adds to the vibe though!
 People bring drinks and blankets to sit on and then spend a couple of hours here enjoying the last of the daylight and watching the sunset, and you won’t go far wrong by joining them!

 Miradouro da Vitória